Santa Teresita, Cagayan: Demographics

-Based on the 2020 census, the population of Santa Teresita, Cagayan, was 19,573 people, with a density of sigfig 19,573/166.98.
+Based on the 2024 census, the population of Santa Teresita was 19,476 people, with a density of sigfig 19,476/166.98.

 Economy

 Bakong (Hanguana malayana) is abundant in Santa Teresita.
 The aquatic plant grows to three meters and is used to make pulp, yarn, bioplastics, textile, clothing, accessories, furniture and paper handicrafts.

 Government

 Local government

 Santa Teresita is part of the first legislative district of the province of Cagayan.
 It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.